Malleable C2

 The parser takes the profile and executes the set of transforms that were scripted.
 The transformation order is extremely important, since both directions have to produce the same result.
 Currently, Empire can only ingest the Global Options and HTTP/S blocks.
 So a lot of the new functionality that was added in Cobalt Strike 4.0 will not be ingested.
 In the future, we hope to incorporate this additional functionality.

-The info page should look familiar since it uses similar settings as the standard HTTP listener, just with the addition Profiles.
-Profiles are loaded through your directory by using :
+Launching a Malleable C2 Listener can be simply done by selecting http_malleable from the dropdown options when selecting a listener.
+The info page should look familiar since it uses similar settings as the standard HTTP listener, just with the addition Profiles dropdown.
+Profiles are managed from the malleable tab under listeners:

 One of the areas that still needs some improvement is when the listener tries to ingest serialized profiles.
 Occasionally Empire will successfully start the listener, but the agent will fail to properly stage when using a launcher.
 We are always trying to improve Empire functionality, so please submit any issues to our Github, since we heavily rely on users to help us identify areas for improvement.